The more you read, the more you see connections everywhere.

 Chapter IVWhere are the highest-leverage points in my life systems?

 The highest-leverage points are usually the ones furthest from the visible problem.
 If the problem is energy, the leverage point may be sleep.
 If focus, phone location.
 If anxiety, information diet.
-Meadows listed leverage points in order of power, with the most powerful being structural: paradigms, goals, and rules of the system.
+Meadows ranked twelve leverage points in order of power, with the most powerful being structural: paradigms, goals, and rules of the system.

 Awareness is the precursor to change.
 Most people move through life unaware of the patterns, reacting without understanding the system, struggling against effects while ignoring causes.
 Seeing the loops is what lets you modify them.
 Without that sight, you are subject to structural forces you did not know were operating.
 With it, you can redesign your own life architecture deliberately.
 (Related: Simplify Your Life.)